ikashnitsky/old-ikashnitsky-github-io/_posts/2018-06-04-deep-catalan-roots.md

 > Villavicencio, F., Jordà, J. P., & Pujadas-Mora, J. M. (2015).
 Reconstructing lifespans through historical marriage records of Barcelona from the sixteenth and seventeenth centuries.
 In _Population reconstruction_ (pp. 199–216).
 Springer.

 Our assignment was to play with a sample of the dataset and link daughters, who got married in 1597--1629, to their possible parents, who got married in 1573--1617, using string distance metrics.
+But that's not what I am about to show you.

 # A side-walk solution

 While doing the assignment, I decided to check if there lived "re-incarnations" of my group-mates in Barcelona back in the day.
-Instead of linking daughters to parents I linked us, 20 guys from various countries, to Catalans from 16-17 century.
+Instead of linking daughters to parents I linked us, 20 young demographers from various countries, to Catalans from 16-17 century.
 Here is how I handed in the assignment =)

 [![fig2][f2]][f2]

-So, let's dive into string distances and probabilistic sting matching.
+So, let's dive into string distances and probabilistic string matching.

 > __Important note!__ For the sake of post's readability, this time I chose not to insert code chunks in the post.
 Instead, you are welcome to explore the [github repo][repo] that replicates all the analyses presented here.
 Since I cannot publish openly a big chunk of The Barcelona Historical Marriage Database, the guthub repo only contains minimal indicative data sample -- 10 best matching records to each of the groupmate's name.